Plaetorius/rainfall/level1/Resources/HOWTO.md

 This code calls a really dangerous function, `gets`. `gets` doesn't perform any checks before writing to its buffer, thus someone that would write a long string inside of `gets` would pretty easily buffer overflow the stack, and could leverage that to execute arbitrary code.

-Let's dissect the assembly code a little more to better understand the programme:
+Let's dissect the assembly code a little more to better understand the program:
 ```x86
    0x08048480 <+0>:	push   ebp ; First two lines are the prologue, prepare the
    0x08048481 <+1>:	mov    ebp,esp ; stack frame for the main function to be executed